 Once a department’s eligibility list has been finalized, meaning there are no more changes or updates to the list, eligible users and/or CCRP department contacts will be sent a link to the CCRP Order form via email.
 Orders submitted prior to the finalization of a department’s eligibility list will not be processed.
 All CCRP Orders must be submitted using the CCRP Order Form, which is distributed after the finalization of a department’s eligibility list.
 Orders submitted for employees not marked with Yes will not be processed until eligibility has been finalized.

 Department lists should be finalized as a group rather than finalizing individual eligible users one-by-one.
-Finalizing as a group allows the CCRP Team to keep more accurate records of department’s program progression.
+Finalizing as a group allows the CCRP Team to keep more accurate records of the department’s program progression.

 Ordering and Delivery

 When the user’s eligibility status has been changed to Yes, they and/or the department contact will receive the CCRP Order Form for their CCRP machine selection via email.
-CCRP Order requests may be placed at any time during the current CCRP cycle (August 1 – April 30) with the exception of the below black out dates:
+CCRP Order requests may be placed at any time during the current CCRP cycle (August 1 – April 30) with the exception of the below blackout dates:

 - Holiday weeks

-- First week of each term
+- The first week of each term

 - May 1 – May 31 (Emergency CCRP Orders only)